-- 1. Federal Grants - 2.
-Scholarships - 3.
-Berkeley College Grants and Scholarships (not based upon need) - 4.
-Post-9/11 GI Bill (Veterans Affairs Chapter 33 (if applicable) - 5.
-Outside resources (such as private scholarships, VA benefits other than Post-9/11 GI Bill, tuition reimbursement etc.) - 6.
-Federal Unsubsidized Loans - 7.
-Federal Work Study - 8.
+- 1. Scholarships - 2.
+Berkeley College Grants and Scholarships (not based upon need) - 3.
+Post-9/11 GI Bill® (Veterans Affairs Chapter 33 (if applicable)) - 4.
+Outside resources (such as private scholarships, VA benefits other than Post-9/11 GI Bill®, tuition reimbursement etc.) - 5.
+Federal Direct Unsubsidized Loans - 6.
+Federal Work Study - 7.
 Federal Graduate PLUS Loans (upon request and only if Federal Student Loans are exhausted)

 Following the student's submission of the FAFSA and the College's receipt of the ISIR (Institutional Student Information Record), initial award notice will be provided to the student.
 This initial award notice contains estimates based on the information submitted.
 Award amounts may increase or decrease (as a result of, for instance, a change in the student's academic or financial status).
 Students are electronically notified when their financial aid awards have been updated.
-Revised award notices are available in Engage.
+Revised award notices are available through Self-Service on Engage.